bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

             all_placeholders_together = dict(items = all_placeholders_together)
             tracks_response.append(all_placeholders_together)
 ```
 This part of the script basically goes through the `playlists` item by item and adds the song IDs to `tracks_response`.
-Since the API can reach only 100 items at once, the script checks for number of songs.
+Since the API can reach only 100 items at once, the script checks for the number of songs.
 If it is greater than 100, script adds the IDs by parts of 100 items.

 Now we have a list object that has all of the songs IDs of each playlist.
-It is time to compare tracks of these playlists with my 'Liked Songs'.
-We will create `results` list and add a `True` for each match; otherwise a `False`.
+It is time to compare the tracks of these playlists with my 'Liked Songs'.
+We will create a `results` list and add a `True` for each match; otherwise a `False`.

 ```python
 results = list()